 Though Democrats’ electoral success in the state has varied since 1994, the people of Iowa have re-elected Miller in every election since.

 Miller has dedicated much of his career as Attorney General to working on behalf of the state’s farmers.
 Miller established the state’s Farm Division and has stood up to chemical companies, agribusinesses, pipelines, and other challenges to food safety and small business success.

 Over the years, Miller has strengthened and upgraded his state’s Consumer Protection division, which has brought suits against deceptive “buying clubs,” for-profit universities, and other perpetrators of consumer fraud.
 He also improved the state’s online consumer complaint system to address common scams against armed service members and veterans.

 Throughout his career, Miller has taken special care to protect Iowa’s children by strengthening anti-child pornography laws, establishing Internet safety trainings, leading efforts against human trafficking, and helping address issues of addiction and substance abuse among minors.

 Miller helped lead the multi-state lawsuits against tobacco companies, securing a massive settlement which those companies paid directly to states.
 More recently, he led the state’s efforts against unregulated, illegal, and deceptive sales of synthetic marijuana, which present a special health risk to children and teenagers.

-Tom Miller currently lives with his wife Holli, and has an adult son, Matt.
+Tom Miller lives in Des Moines and has an adult son, Matt.